 If any of the stain remains, use the detergent previously described.
-Spray lightly onto the spot and blot repeatedly with white towels, working from the outer edge in toward the center of the spot to avoid spreading.
+Spray lightly onto the spot and blot repeatedly with white towels.
+Work from the outer edge in toward the center of the spot to avoid spreading.

 Rinse thoroughly by spraying with clean water, and then blot or extract.
-Do not use too much detergent because the residue will contribute to rapid re-soiling.
+Again, do not use too much detergent because the residue will contribute to rapid re-soiling.

 B. Oil Soluble Stains.